-Under the Coronavirus Job Retention Scheme, all UK employers will have access to support measures.
-It’s designed to help them continue paying their employees’ salaries during these times, ad hopefully avoid having to let some of their workforce go.
+Under the Coronavirus Job Retention Scheme, all UK employers have access to support measures.
+It’s designed to help them continue paying their employees’ salaries during these times, and hopefully avoid having to let some of their workforce go.

 If employers do need to let their workforce go, they’ll need to follow the normal rules and processes for terminating employment, make any final payments into the pension scheme and complete the notification of leaving process on the scheme.

 There is more information about the scheme available on the Government’s website.

 If you or your clients need to get in touch with TPR, here’s their contact details.